 Virtualization technology has played an important role in shaping up the web hosting and data center industry to its present state.
-The purpose of this article is to discuss server virtualization and best server virtualization software along with stacking up their features at a single place.
+The purpose of this article is to discuss server virtualization and the best server virtualization software along with stacking up their features in a single place.

 What is server virtualization?